 West Bank restrictions

-In the West Bank, including East Jerusalem, a complex system of movement restrictions, including permits, roadblocks, checkpoints and the Wall, severely limits Palestinians’ access to essential services and markets.
+In the West Bank, including East Jerusalem, a complex system of movement restrictions, including permits, roadblocks, checkpoints and the Wall, severely limits Palestinians access to essential services and markets.
 The Wall is a series of fences, cement walls, patrol roads and guard towers that Israel began constructing in the West Bank in 2002.
 The International Court of Justice at The Hague ruled in a 2004 advisory opinion saying that the construction of the Wall was contrary to international law and that it should be dismantled.
-In East Jerusalem the Wall winds through Palestinian neighbourhoods, separating neighbour from neighbour and cutting large communities off from the city’s essential services, including schools and hospitals.
-In general restrictions limit or cut off access to towns and villages, to essential services and to agricultural land behind the Wall and in Area C, which comprises 61% of the West Bank.
+In East Jerusalem the Wall winds through Palestinian neighbourhoods, separating neighbour from neighbour and cutting large communities off from the citys essential services, including schools and hospitals.
+In general restrictions limit or cut off access to towns and villages, to essential services and to agricultural land behind the Wall and in Area C, which comprises 61% of the West Bank.+Area C is under full Israeli military control.
+It includes all of the Israeli settlements, most of the main roads in the West Bank and some 150 Palestinian villages.
+Area C also includes tens of thousands of hectares of agricultural land.
 Palestinians with land near Israeli settlements or military zones are either physically barred from accessing it or face an arduous permit regime.
 Lengthy permit request procedures and frequent delays, as well as the risk of demolition, mean that agencies and donors are reluctant to invest in essential infrastructure, despite the need.
 In the AIDA study 87% of respondents operating in Area C have modified their programmes due to access restrictions.

 Impact of restrictions